Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Lyapunov Tests for Stability

-\end{enumerate} Then every trajectory that starts in $U \cap \Kc$ and remains in $U \cap \Kc$ for all time has finite arclength and converges to a point in $\Sc$.
-If, in addition, \begin{enumerate} \item $x^*$ is a minimizer of $V$ if and only if $x^* \in \Sc$. \end{enumerate} then every $x^* \in \Sc$ is semistable relative to~$\Kc$. \end{lemma}
+\item $x^*$ is a minimizer of $V$ if and only if $x^* \in \Sc$. \end{enumerate} If (i) and (ii) hold then every trajectory that starts in $U \cap \Kc$ and remains in $U \cap \Kc$ for all time has finite arclength and converges to a point in $\Sc$.
+If (i)-(iii) hold then, in addition, every $x^* \in \Sc$ is semistable relative to~$\Kc$. \end{lemma}